Iceland hot dog

 Here is where I found my first Sommersby Cider to try.
 I had heard so much about the cider before hand and it lived up to the hype.
 This may be my new favorite cider and I will be on the lookout for it!

-We tried the No. 1, No. 3, No. 5, which was my favorite!
+We ordered the No. 1, No. 3, No. 5, which was my favorite!
 It had a mix of Icelandic cheeses, red currant jelly, rose pepper and Parmesan.
 I never expected Jelly to go so well on pizza but it was amazing.

 No. 1 had langoustine which is one of Iceland’s specialties.
 It is similar to lobster or shrimp.
 It was very good on the pizza with truffle oil.
 No. 3 was just a typical pepperoni pizza but was still very good!
 When in Vik, I highly recommend checking out this pizza place!